MFA-370 Phase I/II trial

 How it all started

-When clinical urologist Dr Christer Edlund, witnessed the remarkable remission of terminal inoperable urothelial bladder cancer, some described it as a ‘medical miracle’.
-But research revealed that the patient had, in recent months, been prescribed a standard medication for a random parasitic infection he had picked up – in addition to his regular treatments.
+When clinical urologist Dr Christer Edlund, witnessed the remarkable remission of terminal inoperable mUBC, some described it as a ‘medical miracle’.
+But research revealed that the multi-diseased patient had, in recent months, been prescribed a standard medication for a parasitic infection he had picked up – in addition to his regular treatments.
 This was the clue that started the development of MFA-370.

 MFA-370 is a combination of a medication from that substance family, together with one other standard, well-established drug.
 Both are tried, tested and trusted treatments that have already undergone large-scale clinical trials.